Available for Head of Frontend roles · Frontend Architecture · Engineering Leadership

 Engineering systems

 CI/CD design.
+GitLab Pipelines.
+GitHub Actions.
 Trunk-based development.
 Quality gates.
 Monitoring.
 Organizational practices.